First Home Owners Grant

 Transfer Stamp Duty Concessions

-State | Brand New Property | Established Property | ||||||||||||||||
+State | Brand New Property | Established Property | ||||||||||||||

-Jul 2017 -> |
+Jul 2017 -> Same as for brand new home |

 VIC | Jul 2017 -> First Home Buyers No stamp duty for properties up to $600,000.
 Sliding scale between $600,000 and $750,000 |